talent-plan/tinysql/courses/proj2-README-en.md

      -> INTEGER + INTEGER * INTEGER
 ```

-parse an expression is the reverse operation of generating an expression.
+Parsing an expression is the reverse operation of generating an expression.
 We need to reduce the expression to a non-terminator.
 The syntax analyzer generated by Yacc uses a bottom-up reduction (shift-reduce) method to parse the syntax while using the stack to save intermediate state.
 Let's take a look at the example.
 The parse process of the expression x+y*z:

 ```goyacc
 1    . x + y * z